mtrikiACSIT/SENG8081-S25-Team2/README.md

 # Data Collection & Processing:

-Source: TMDb API – Real-Time Content Data, Kaggle Netflix Dataset – Historical Content Data
+Source: TMDb API – Real-Time Content Data, Kaggle Netflix Dataset
 Transformations: The data has been cleaned, formatted, and filtered to ensure consistency and usability.
 Duplicate or irrelevant entries were removed, and missing values were handled appropriately.
 Potential Uses: Content analysis, trend discovery, machine learning models for recommendation systems, and more